ClaireDons/ClaireDons.github.io/bisicles_knmi.md

-### 1. Debian/Ubuntu

-This is probably the easiest system to compile BISICLES on, if you don't have Ubuntu you can use a [virtual machine (VM)](https://www.virtualbox.org/) or the [Windows Subsystem for Linux (WSL)](https://ubuntu.com/wsl).
-If you have a verion of Ubuntu that is older than 2016 you may need to follow the generic build instructions.

-#### Installing prerequisites and packages
-If it isn't already on your machine:

-`sudo apt-get install make`

-You can then install the mpi environment, netcdf, hdf5 and python by:

-`sudo apt-get install subversion g++ gfortran csh mpi-default-bin mpi-default-dev libhdf5-mpi-dev libhdf5-dev hdf5-tools libnetcdff-dev libnetcdf-dev python3 python3-dev
- libpython3-dev`

- (You can combine these 2 commands if you want)
+## KNMI HPC (Intel mpi)

+This walkthrough is for if you want to compile BISICLES on the HPC at KNMI but can be more broadly related to any system that uses the [Intel MPI library](https://software.intel.com/content/www/us/en/develop/documentation/mpi-developer-guide-linux/top.html) (instead of [openMPI](https://www.open-mpi.org/)) and where you may not have sudo rights.

+The instructions are essentially the same to the [generic build instructions](http://davis.lbl.gov/Manuals/BISICLES-DOCS/readme.html) but with references to Intel MPI.

-#### Checking out the source code
+### 1. Checking out the source code

 To get Chombo you need an [ANAG repository account](https://anag-repo.lbl.gov/).
 You need to choose a username and password, that will be asked when you check out the source code.
 (You might want to write it down if you may need to compile BISICLES more than once and keep forgetting like I do.
 That being said, you can just make a new account).